clarklab/sketch-invision-prototype/README.md

 Let's group all the objects we just created, and turn them into a symbol.
 Select the rectangle, icons, and text we just created and press (CMD+G).
 We'll want to rename this group to something sensical, so let's press (CMD+R) and rename to "header".

 In the Layers List, right click on your "header" group and pick "Create Symbol".
 A Symbol is denoted in the Layers List by a purple-colored folder.
-Keep a keen eye on all purple folder, as changing one will result in all others being updated.
+Keep a keen eye on all purple folders, as changing one will result in all others being updated.
 With great power comes great responsibility.

 ### Step 6

 ![](step-6.png)

-Still on tthe "home" artboard, we can start to build our activity timeline.
+Still on the "home" artboard, we can start to build our activity timeline.
 This example app will collect and display recognitions/congratulations from one team member to another.

 Let's make a single comment.
 I'll make a circle using the Oval tool, and place an icon inside using Symbolset (one of my favorite font tools).
 I'll also add some text and a timestamp.